Plastimytes/mintman/README.md

 JavaScript is the main language for creating web applications

 Thunder client or postman is best for viewing backend of web apps

+Posting may prove annoying and difficult at first